Injured By A Dog? Get The Compensation You Deserve With A Dedicated Dog Bite Attorney

-If you’ve been attacked by a dog, our New Jersey and New York dog bite lawyers at the office of Kreizer Law can help you to understand what steps to take next, from filing a report with the proper authorities to filing a lawsuit for damages against the dog’s owner.
+If you’ve been attacked by a dog, our Tinton Falls NJ dog bite attorney at the office of Kreizer Law can help you to understand what steps to take next, from filing a report with the proper authorities to filing a lawsuit for damages against the dog’s owner.

 To learn more about our legal services and how we can assist you, please reach out to us directly today.

 Dog bites are injuries that occur when a dog’s teeth penetrate and puncture the skin, causing damage to the tissues beneath.
 Dog bites can range from minor wounds to severe injuries, depending on the force and aggression of the dog’s attack.

 It’s important to seek medical attention promptly after a dog bite to assess the extent of the injury, prevent infections, and receive appropriate treatment.
 Additionally, it is crucial to report the incident and gather information about the dog and its owner for legal purposes, especially if you are considering seeking compensation for your injuries through our dog bite attorney in Tinton Falls, NJ.

 Dog bites are a serious problem in the United States.
 In fact, according to Canine Journal, which cites the U.S. Centers for Disease Control and Prevention, there are approximately 4.7 million dog bite cases reported throughout the country every year.
 While about 80 percent of dog bites don’t lead to serious injuries and don’t require medical care, about 800,000 cases do result in medical care each year.

 Some dogs are more dangerous than others.
 To be sure, statistics show that pit bulls, chihuahuas, bulldogs, German shepherds, Australian shepherds, cocker spaniels, and bull terriers tend to bite more than other breeds.
 While the breed has something to do with it, dogs that are not spayed or neutered also have a greater tendency to bite.

 What are Common Dog Bites Injuries and Damages?